aragon/aragon.js/docs/APP.md

 **Parameters**

 1. [`provider`] (`Provider`): A provider used to send and receive messages to and from the wrapper.
-Defaults to a provider that uses the [Worker PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage).
+Defaults to a provider that uses the [MessageChannel PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/MessagePort/postMessage), which is suitable for use in [background scripts](BACKGROUND_SCRIPTS.md) as WebWorkers are natively compatible with the MessageChannel API.
+However, front-ends connected through an iframe should use the [`WindowMessage provider](#windowmessage) as the iframe's PostMessage API is slightly different.

 **Example**